strvcom/dep-manager-web/docs/02-development.md

 ### Branch

-1. All new branchs must start from `master` branch;
+1. All new branches must start from `master` branch;
 2. Every branch refers to an existing issue on GitHub;
-3. Each new feature or bug fix must be developet in it's own branch;
+3. Each new feature or bug fix must be developed in it's own branch;
 4. Branches must follow these naming conventions:

     **Feature/Bug**: `issue/[issue]--[short-description]`